William Wroth: Life

-In 1638 Erbury resigned, but Wroth conformed and continued at Llanvaches, preaching and gathering followers.
-Meanwhile, Cradock, who had become curate at Wrexham, was also now drawing great crowds with his preaching.
-The infuriated townsfolk of Wrexham, however, forced Cradock to leave and he moved on to Brampton Bryan in Herefordshire.

-At Llanvaches, Wroth's preaching became so popular that people travelled from the counties of Somerset, Gloucester, Hereford, Radnor and Glamorgan to hear him.
-In fact Wroth had to preach in the churchyard because the church was too small to accommodate all those who attended.
-By 1639, although he had not formally left the Church of England, Wroth formed a 'gathered church' within the parish church at Llanvaches, whose members were bound together through a church covenant and were the only ones who received the sacraments, although they continued to worship with the unconverted in the parish church.
+At Llanvaches, Wroth's preaching became so popular that the large crowds attending from neighboring counties compelled Worth to preach in the churchyard as the church itself was too small.
+In 1639, although still formally a member of the Church of England, Wroth formed a 'gathered church' within the parish church at Llanvaches, whose members were bound together through a church covenant and were the only ones who received the sacraments, although they continued to worship with the unconverted in the parish church.
 Wroth is known to have preached at Broad Mead chapel in Bristol, with those of similar views.
 His 'gathered church' at Llanvaches was organised "according to the New England pattern" – that is, Congregational, following the example of John Cotton and other Puritan leaders in New England – and was constituted in November 1639 with the help of the fellow leading Dissenter, Henry Jessey.
 The historic meeting at Llanvaches in November 1639 marked the real beginning of Nonconformism in Wales.

-Wroth died in early 1641, shortly before the outbreak of the first English Civil War, and was buried, in accordance with his wishes, beneath the porch at Llanvaches parish church, although no memorial survives.
-His will, at one time on display in the vestry of the church, read:
+Wroth died in early 1641, shortly before the outbreak of the first English Civil War, and was buried at Llanvaches parish church, although no memorial survives.
+His will read:

 I leave my body to be buried where ye Lord shall please to call for mee praying him to bring my hoarie-head into the grave in his peace which passeth all understanding.

 The current Tabernacle United Reformed Church Chapel was built in the 1920s.
 The original church stood in the neighbouring hamlet of Carrow Hill and was rebuilt in Llanvaches in 1802, when a suitable plot of land was found.